NinjaMonkeyGames/sandbox/DEVELOPER.md

 ⚠️ *Note that the 'required:' key will only work when the project is made public.*

+ℹ️ *The code section of this asset has been presented in table form for eledgeability purposes.*

 ##### Meta data : [bug-report-template.yaml] - [CODE]

+This section of YAML script provides meta data for the form but is not an element of the form itself.

 ```yaml
 1. name: 🐞 Bug Report